-► MAGSAV otions] Option Description -BIG Writes a tape with 16K tape blocks, provided the MTRS dir in the system configuration file is set to 16K bytes or greater must set the MTRS directive before you invoke MAGSAN can use this option only if you are using a system runni PRIMOS Rev. 22.0 or a later revision, and you are writing ANSI format tape.
-You cannot use this option if you are we a non-ANSI tape; therefore, the option -BIG cannot be use options -REV19 and -REV20.
-If you omit the option, MAG automatically writes 12K byte blocks to tape irrespective setting of the MTRS directive. r.
-You J. You Ing on ing an writing d with GSAV -BOOT Creates a boot tape; see Chapter 4 for further details of -H BOOT. -HELP Displays the MAGSAV syntax and options.
+MAGSAV options Option Description -BIG in the syster must set the can use this PRIMOS Re ANSI forma a non-ANSI options -RE automaticall e with 16K tape blocks, provided the MTRS directive in configuration file is set to 16K bytes or greater.
+You e MTRS directive before you invoke MAGSAV.
+You is option only if you are using a system running on ev.
+22.0 or a later revision, and you are writing an t tape.
+You cannot use this option if you are writing tape; therefore, the option -BIG cannot be used with V19 and -REV20.
+If you omit the option, MAGSAV y writes 12K byte blocks to tape irrespective of the e MTRS directive. -BOOT Creates a bo ot tape; see Chapter 4 for further details of -BOOT. -HELP Displays the MAGSAV syntax and options. -INC DTM later t all specified incremental save.
+Only files and directories with a han the DTB are saved.
+If you do not specify -INC, files and directories are saved.
+This option is used system operators.

--INC

-Specifies an incremental save.
-Only files and directories with a DTM later than the DTB are saved.
-If you do not specify -INC, all specified files and directories are saved.
-This option is used primarily by system operators.